aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 sed -i "s/#enablemetadata//g" ~/environment/hub/main.tf
 ```

-The code provided above uncomments metdata and addons variables as highlighted below in `main.tf`.
+The code provided above uncomments metadata and addons variables as highlighted below in `main.tf`.
 The values defined in the addons variable are assigned to Labels, while the metadata values are assigned to Annotations on the cluster object.

 :::code{language=yml showCopyAction=false showLineNumbers=false highlightLines='7-8'}
 module "gitops_bridge_bootstrap" {